Beetroot, garden pea and feta risotto

 This beautifully coloured risotto is quick, simple and tasty.
-For extra flavour, use a good-quality fresh stock and serve with a handful of rocket leaves with balsamic dressing.
+For extra flavour, use a good-quality fresh stock and serve with a handful of rocket leaves and a balsamic dressing.

-This dish is: Gluten free • low in fat • saturated fat • sugar and salt • a source of folic acid • a source of fibre, protein and phosphorus • high in manganese
+This dish is: gluten free ◦ low in fat, sugar and salt ◦ a source of folic acid, fibre and protein

 - 1 tbsp olive oil

 - Leaves from 2 sprigs of rosemary, finely chopped

 - 300g wholegrain barley (not pearl barley) or wholegrain brown rice

 - 1 litre of a good liquid chicken or vegetable stock (reduced salt)